 Graduates will have the knowledge and ability to function effectively as leaders on professional teams.

 Graduates will have the knowledge and ability to communicate effectively using speaking, writing, and presentation skills including the ability to put together a compelling argument.

 Graduates will demonstrate a respect for professional, ethical and social issues as well as a commitment to safety, quality and productivity.

 Graduates of the Marine Engineering Technology program will have:

 a mastery of the knowledge, techniques, skills and modern tools of marine engineering technology.

-The MET curriculum includes three 60-day practical training experiences; two sea training periods aboard the Training Ship GOLDEN BEAR and one sea training period aboard a military or commercial vessel.
-The MET program also requires satisfactory completion of a qualifying examination administered by the U.S. Coast Guard to become a Third Assistant Engineer, Steam and Motor Vessels, Unlimited Horsepower.
+The MET curriculum includes three 60-day practical training experiences: two sea training periods aboard the Training Ship GOLDEN BEAR and one sea training period aboard a commercial vessel.
+The MET program also requires satisfactory completion of a qualifying examination administered by the U.S. Coast Guard to become a Third Assistant Engineer, Steam, Motor and Gas Turbine Vessels, Unlimited Horsepower.